vertex616/AralaIntingBot/README.md

 # AralaIntingBot

-# Arala Inting Bot

-Arala Inting Bot is a personal Discord bot that helps track and analyze League of Legends match performance for a specific player.
+Arala Inting Bot is a personal Discord bot that tracks and analyzes League of Legends match performance for a specific player.
 The bot posts detailed match statistics to a Discord channel after each game, making it easy to review and discuss gameplay.

 ## Features

 - Automatically fetches the latest League of Legends match for a specified summoner.
 - Posts stats such as KDA, champion played, level, damage dealt, minions killed, time spent dead, and kill participation to a Discord channel.
+- Modular code: Riot API logic and Discord bot logic are separated for maintainability.
 - Designed for personal use and educational review.

 ## Requirements